-source url A police officer, who risked his own and his team members’ lives by chasing a band of notorious gangsters in western UP and gunning them down after a fierce encounter, was faced by accusation of fake encounter.
-Truth prevailed, he tells LokMarg, as the enquiry cleared him all charges of wrongdoing.
-The officer recounts that dreaded night in October 2009 and the hazards of carrying out one’s duty in khaki.
+A UP Police officer, who chased and gunned down a group of notorious gangsters in western UP, later faced accusations of a fake encounter.
+Truth prevailed, he told LokMarg, as the enquiry cleared him all charges.
+The officer recounts the hazards of carrying out one’s duty in khaki.

 After running for a while, I found myself staring at a seven-foot deep pit.
 One of the many pits that you come across at the Yamuna ravines.
 And right across the pit were two of the armed gangsters.

-(The officer, currently a Deputy SP at Lucknow Police Line, has requested not to disclose his identity)
+(The officer, currently a Deputy SP, requested not to disclose his identity)